jpjones76/SeisIO.jl/docs/src/fileformats.rst

 UW
 ===
-UW files are event-oriented records, typically used to archive earthquake data; a typical event is described by a pickfile and a corresponding data file.
-If a datafile name (ending in `*W`) is passed to a read command, it searches for a pickfile in the datafile directory; similarity, if a pickfile name (ending in `*[a-z]`) is used, it searches the pickfile directory for the corresponding data file.
+The University of Washington data format uses event-oriented records, typically to archive earthquake data; an event is described by a pickfile and the corresponding data file, whose filenames are identical, except for the last character.
+If a datafile name (ending in `*W`) is passed to ``readuw``, it searches for a pickfile in the datafile directory.
+Similarity, if a pickfile name (ending in `*[a-z]`) is used, ``readuw`` searches the pickfile directory for the corresponding data file.

-*Expected endianness: big*
+*Endian: big*

 Associated functions